Wutt Hmone Shwe Yi

 Wutt Hmone Shwe Yi (ဝတ်မှုန်ရွှေရည်, /my/, sometimes anglicized as Wut Hmone Shwe Yi; born on 10 August 1988) is a Burmese actress.
 She is recognized as Myanmar's highest-paid actress according to records.
 Also she is considered the most commercially successful actress in Burmese cinemas.

 She has received three Myanmar Academy Awards, for Best Actress in 2013 for her performance in As U Like, and for Best Supporting Actress in 2014 for her performance in Made in Heart.
-In 2020, Best Actress Award for 2024 (တိမ်ပန်းချီ which was the most popular film of 2024) she was featured on Forbes Asia's 100 Digital Stars List, highlighting the most influential celebrities on social media in the Asia-Pacific region.
+In 2020, she was featured on Forbes Asia's 100 Digital Stars List, highlighting the most influential celebrities on social media in the Asia-Pacific region.

 Early life and education

 Wutt Hmone Shwe Yi was born on 10 August 1988 in Mogok to Win Thein Naing and Nang Mi Mi Lwin, of Shan descent.
 She is the eldest daughter and has a younger sister named Nadi Shwe Yi.
 She attended BEHS 2 Kamayut (St. Augustine) and graduated from Dagon University with a Bachelor's degree in English.